 Today, he runs Invenergy, a profitable entity that provides power generation and storage solutions at scale around the world to create a cleaner energy future.
 If there is large scale wind of PV production, Invenergy likely touches it in one way or another.
 Considering the problem at hand in our environment, we need big players like Invenergy to show us how profitability and clean energy are not mutually exclusive.

 Through their portfolio of clean and efficient projects, Invenergy claims to have offset 64.7 million tons of C02, equivalent to 1,505,790,651 urban trees planted.
 Thats a lot of green, and shows that experienced entrepreneurs dabbling in the sustainability realm could lead to a lot of good.

-The Center for Neighborhood Technology, or CNT, is an environmental think tank that has helped shape and develop Chicago’s sustainability movement since 1978.
+Number 4 on our list of most sustainable companies is The Center for Neighborhood Technology.
+CNT is an environmental think tank that has helped shape and develop Chicago’s sustainability movement since 1978.
 CNT was founded by a group of passionate visionary’s that have gone on to influence Chicago’s environmental energy, water, transportation and recycling initiatives.

 CNT focuses on data usage and technology, with their H+T Index for housing and transportation, They also provide a home for future generations of sustainability leadership, including an active internship program and new ventures.
 CNT spun off Elevate Energy, as well as I-GO Car Sharing, and countless other partnerships and ventures.
 Their board has included some incredible entrepreneurs and sustainability leaders, and they draw in and help train the next generation of leaders in Chicagoland.